lovell/sharp/docs/api-input.md

 *   `sharpness`: Estimation of greyscale sharpness based on the standard deviation of a Laplacian convolution, discarding alpha channel if any (experimental)
 *   `dominant`: Object containing most dominant sRGB colour based on a 4096-bin 3D histogram (experimental)

+**Note**: Statistics are derived from the original input image.
+Any operations performed on the image must first be written to a buffer in order to run `stats` on the result (see third example).

 ### Parameters

 *   `callback` **[Function][4]?** called with the arguments `(err, stats)`